School ofEducation and PsychologyContinueContinue to the School of Education and Psychology's website

 - Southern students score well above the national average on comparative data exams in the areas of clinical and abnormal psychology and in research methodology.

-- Since 1994, Southern has had an active Psi Chi chapter that inducts about 10 students each year.
+- Since 1994, Southern has had an active Psi Chi chapter that inducts students each year.
 Psi Chi is an international honor society that encourages, stimulates, and maintains excellence in Psychology.
 Psi Chi members work to bridge academic excellence and community needs.

 - Krystal Bishop, EdDProfessor, Education